Azure-Samples/storage-blobs-dotnet-rename-blob/README.md

 author: msonecode
 ---

-# How to rename a blob file in Azure Blob Storage[Code Snippet]
+# How to rename a blob file in Azure Blob Storage (using a code snippet)
+##Introduction
-A code snippet to demonstrate how to rename windows azure blob files.
+This sample includes a code snippet to demonstrate how to rename Windows Azure Blob files.
+Due to the lack of API to rename the blob file on Azure, the code snippet at below will only demonstrate how to rename a blob file in Microsoft Azure Blob Storage.
 ## Building this sample
-To install Microsoft Azure Storage, run the following command in the Package Manager Console PM> Install-Package WindowsAzure.Storage
+To install Microsoft Azure Storage, run the following command in the Package Manager Console PM> Install-Package WindowsAzure.Storage.
-Ensure your Visual Studio version is 2012 or above.
+- Ensure your Visual Studio version is 2012 or above.
-Before using the code snippet, you need to set your account name and key first:
+- Before using the code snippet, you need to set your account name and key first:

 ```cs
 StorageCredentials cred = new StorageCredentials("[Your storage account name]", "[Your storage account key]");